VladimirKalachikhin/Galadriel-map/README.md

 ## Authorisation
 A simple authorization system is designed to divide users into those who have access to all features and those whose possibilities are limited.
 The limitations are that there is no access to the functions that modify the data on the server, except for the MOB mode activation.
-You can specify a list of addresses or/and subnets from which full access is allowed (white list) or, conversely, a list of addresses and subnets from which full access is prohibited (black list).
+Authorization data is specified in the [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY)'s configuration file.
+If they are not specified there, you can specify a list of addresses or/and subnets from which full access is allowed (white list) or, conversely, a list of addresses and subnets from which full access is prohibited (black list).
 See `params.php` for details.

 ## Dashboard